ParisNeo/QGraphViz/doc/unprocessed_README.md

 Here I'll be siting the contributions of others than myself and show them gratitude for help :

-- Many thanks to [Ederrod](https://github.com/Ederrod) for adding icon shaped nodes.
+- Many thanks to !cite_(Ederrod) for adding icon shaped nodes.

 If any one has ideas to enhance this tool, you are welcome to contribute.